-The Garden received a visit from the Easter Bunny, much to the delight of the children from the Leeuwin Kids Play Group and parents and some older friends who shared a lovely morning tea in the Garden recently.
+The Garden received a visit from the Easter Bunny, The Wicking Bed Workshop held on Saturday 15th April much to the delight of the children from the Leeuwin was well attended.
+Hopefully attendees went away with Kids Play Group and parents and some older friends some new knowledge and inspiration to create their who shared a lovely morning tea in the Garden recently.